justinhj/cloudstate-raidboss-frontend/README.md

 TODO Build the protobuf files from the npm or sbt build rather than manually TODO expose the server url as config not hardwired TODO instructions to build and deploy the image
-TODO remove temporarily the get active raid bosses from the web app
+DONE remove temporarily the get active raid bosses from the web app